 User experience design is the process of enhancing user satisfaction with a product by improving the usability, accessibility, and desirability provided in the interaction with a product.

 In other words, UX design is the process of designing (digital or physical) products that are useful, easy to use, and delightful to interact with.
 It’s about enhancing the experience that people have while interacting with your product, and making sure they find value in what you’re providing.

 Features of UX design for e-learning

-The primary purpose of UX design for e-learning is to make it easy to navigate through the learning process and allow the students to concentrate on the content entirely.
+The primary purpose of UX design for e-learning is to make it easy to navigate through the learning process and allow the learners to concentrate on the content entirely.
 As the pace of life influences when and how we learn, we should adopt these changes.
 Interface design for e-learning involves creating a conducive learning environment.
-The fundamental idea is that the interface and all its components act to stimulate the learning process.
+The fundamental idea is that the interface and all its components act to stimulate the education process.

 Attractive and evident main page

 In our case, the client asked for an attractive and bold design.
-The main page includes the title of the course, its description, call-to-action to start the preview track of this course, and the overview of all seven modules of this course with titles and short explanations.
+The main page of LMS includes the title of the course, its description, call-to-action to start the preview track of this course, and the overview of all seven modules of this course with titles and short explanations.

 Structuring the content as a logical story will undoubtedly help with keeping on the learning curve.
-The task of UX designer is to make switching from one lesson to another very smoothly.
+The task of a user experience designer is to make switching from one lesson to another very smoothly.
 You also should make it easy to come back to the previous lessons.
 At the same time, students should have the freedom to choose which lesson or topic to watch.
 More experienced students will probably watch just selected lessons that are valuable to them.